Skincare (film): Release

 The film was released in the United States on August 16, 2024.

 Reception

 Box office

-In the United States and Canada, the film made $323,856 from 760 theaters in its opening weekend.
+In the United States and Canada, the film grossed $323,856 from 760 theaters on its opening weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 20 critics, indicating "generally favorable" reviews.

 In his positive review, Keith Garlington of Keith & the Movies called it "a sleek and savvy crime thriller and black comedy hybrid" and that "the movie works thanks to a committed and perfectly tuned Elizabeth Banks whose textured performance is the glue that holds it all together."